Jay Person: New England Patriots

 After not being selected in the 2024 NFL draft, Person signed with the New England Patriots as an undrafted free agent on May 13, 2024.
 He was released on June 11.

 Toronto Argonauts

 On July 1, Person was signed by the Toronto Argonauts to the practice roster.
 He was waived by the team on July 25.

 Tampa Bay Buccaneers

 On August 1, it was announced that Person was signed by the Tampa Bay Buccaneers.
 He was released as part of the final roster cuts on August 27.

 Winnipeg Blue Bombers

-On September 19, Person was signed by the Winnipeg Blue Bombers.
+On September 19, 2024, Person was signed by the Winnipeg Blue Bombers.
 After not appearing in the final two games of the 2024 season, he was signed to practice roster on June 1, 2025.
 He made his CFL debut on July 18 against the Calgary Stampeders but did not record any statistics.
-The following week against the Toronto Argonauts, he recorded 2 tackles and his first sack against quarterback, Nick Arbuckle.
+The following week against the Toronto Argonauts, he recorded two tackles and his first sack against quarterback, Nick Arbuckle.
+Person finished the season having played in 13 games where he had four defensive tackles, one sack, and one touchdown.
+He finished the season on the practice roster and his contract expired on November 2.

+Orlando Pirates

+On May 7, 2026, Person signed with the Orlando Pirates of the Indoor Football League.